It is often in our failures that we learn the biggest lessons; the same holds true for parenting.

 But it was that in that moment I understood, perhaps only for the first time, just how fragile, how tender, and how easily bruised my children’s spirits really are.

 So we sat back and said nothing for most of the year.
 I didn’t want to be seen as “that” mom, the annoying, overbearing one who thinks her kid is better than everyone else’s.
 And frankly, I was distracted and busy with my own projects and blogs and to-do lists.
-If nothing else, sending Princess off to school each day gave me 8 hours to get stuff done.
+If nothing else, sending Maggie off to school each day gave me seven extra hours to get stuff done.

 It wasn’t until spring that I really started to notice how withdrawn and moody and insecure she had become.
 I spoke up again, and this time, with a new principal, my concerns were taken more seriously, but it was near the end of the year and it became a matter of too little, too late.

 I had thought about homeschooling for a long time but, to be honest, I was terrified to begin.
 There were so many questions, so many unknowns.
 Would my kids even listen to me?
 Would they be able to learn from me?
 Would I have the patience for it?
 How would I manage teaching two different ages two different things at the same time?
 How could I homeschool and still write my blogs or run my business?
 What if my kids became unsocialized and weird?

 On the second-to-last day of school, I attended the Kindergarten “graduation ceremony.”
 Each student was introduced by their own teacher and I was horrified when my daughter’s teacher pronounced her name wrong.
 All I could think right at that moment was that as a parent, I had failed her completely.
 I had stood by and let my daughter spend an entire year learning from a woman who couldn’t even be bothered to learn her name.
 Every fear I had about homeschooling was replaced by a determination to never put my child in a situation like that again.